davidsenft/sandbar-sunset/README.md

 **Live at [sandbar-sunset.davesenft.com](https://sandbar-sunset.davesenft.com)**

 At Wingaersheek Beach in Gloucester, Massachusetts, a sandbar runs out from the shore and bares itself at low tide.
-Once in a while the tide falls away at the same moment the sun goes down, and you can walk far out onto it in the last of the light.
-This works out when that happens next — and every other time it will happen through December 2040.
+Every couple of weeks the low tide aligns with golden hour, and you can walk far out onto it in the last of the light.
+This works out when that happens next, and every other time it will happen through December 2040.

 Tides are astronomy, so this needs no server and no live data.
 The whole thing is one self-contained 124 KB HTML file: no CDN, no fonts, no runtime network calls.
 It works